 Measuring how your video campaigns perform

-In Google Ads, you can see your video campaigns under All campaigns alongside any other campaigns you may be running.
+In Google Ads, you can see your video campaigns under All campaigns alongside any other campaigns that you may be running.
 By selecting Video campaigns from this drop-down menu, you can view a summary of your video campaigns’ performance.
 In this view, only the columns and features related to video campaign performance will automatically populate with performance data.

-Key metrics for your Youtube campaigns include:
+Key metrics for your YouTube campaigns include:

-Views show you the number of times people watched or engaged with your video ad.
+Views show you the number of times that people watched or engaged with your video ad.
 Note: the views of your TrueView video ads will also count towards your video's public YouTube view-count, only if a video is longer than 11 seconds.

 Avg.
-Cost-per-view CPV is the average amount you pay when a viewer watches 30 seconds of your video (or the duration if it's shorter than 30 seconds) or engages with your video, whichever comes first.
+Cost-per-view CPV is the average amount that you pay when a viewer watches 30 seconds of your video (or the duration if it's shorter than 30 seconds) or engages with your video, whichever comes first.
 Note that your average CPV may not be the same as your maximum CPV.
 Your maximum CPV is the most you’re willing to pay for an ad view.

 Click-through rate (CTR) is the number of clicks that your ad receives divided by the number of times your ad is shown.
 It is shown as a percentage.

 Engagements show you the number of clicks on interactive elements such as teasers or icons to expand any cards on your video.